 In 60 BC, a beleaguered Julius Caesar invited Cicero to join his First Triumvirate to rule Rome, because he wanted to benefit from Cicero’s charisma and popularity.
 The offer was refused, though Cicero accepted a similar offer to “restore the Republic” from Brutus in BC 44, after the knife was pulled from Caesar’s back.
 Cicero was not involved in the plot, but Brutus needed Cicero because the conspirators required a popular non-conspirator to be the peacemaker to confer legitimacy upon the new regime.

-Unfortunately, Cicero took command of the Senate, while Antony kept control of the army, and the latter used it to destroy him.
+Unfortunately, Cicero took command of the Senate, while Antony kept control of the army, and the latter used it to destroy former.

 The rule of law, public duty and service